GrahamChalfant/Graham_Portfolio/README.md

 #### Database Design
 - Created an ER diagram in order to determine entities, relationships, and cardinalities
-- Used diagram guide database creation in r-studio using the RSQLite package
+- Used diagram to guide database creation in r-studio using the RSQLite package
 - Entered fake data in order to run queries and test the database

 Below is part of the ER diagram created for this project.